JayaniLakshika/paper-cardinalR/paper-cardinalR.md

 ### Pyramid

-A pyramid structure represents data arranged around a central apex and base, useful for exploring how algorithms handle pointed or layered geometries in high-dimensional space.
+A pyramid structure (Figure \@ref(fig:pyr)) represents data arranged around a central apex and base, useful for exploring how algorithms handle pointed or layered geometries in high-dimensional space.
 The functions provided allow users to generate pyramids with various base shapes—including rectangular, triangular, and star-shaped bases—with options for sharp or blunted apexes.
 Additionally, we offer functionality for creating pyramids containing structured holes, enabling the study of non-convex and sparse regions.
 These designs are valuable for testing the ability of dimension reduction and clustering algorithms to preserve and detect complex geometric features.
 Table \@ref(tab:pyramid-tb-html) summarizes these functions.

 <div class="layout-chunk" data-layout="l-body">